mojodojodev/mojodojo.dev/mojo_team_answers.md

 ### C++ Interop
 We'd love that too, in fact that's largely what Modular is doing internally for our AI engine.
 All the kernels are written in Mojo, but a bunch of other stuff is in C++.
 We'll dissolve away more and more of the C++ over time as Mojo is built out.
 In any case, it is very important to us for Mojo to support fully hybrid systems.

+#### MLIR code with unknown dialects
+The mojo compiler has a number of internal dialects, including `pop` and `kgen`, but they aren't documented yet.
+They are very much internal implementation details of the compiler and change all the time.
+I'd recommend sticking with the llvm and other dialects that are more stable.

 ## Lifetimes, ownership, borrow checking
 ### Ownership System